Pretty Baby (1978 film): Development

-Screenwriter Polly Platt developed the idea for the film after meeting with Louis Malle and learning of his love of New Orleans jazz music, which was an integral part of the Storyville red-light district in the city in the early-twentieth century.
-Platt based the screenplay on the life of a young girl who was forced into prostitution by her mother, which was recounted in historian Al Rose's 1974 book Storyville, New Orleans: Being an Authentic Illustrated Account of the Notorious Red-Light District, as well as the life of photographer Ernest Bellocq, who photographed various New Orleans prostitutes in the early-twentieth century.
+Screenwriter Polly Platt developed the idea for the film after meeting with Louis Malle and learning of his love of New Orleans jazz music, which was an integral part of the Storyville red-light district in the city in the early 20th century.
+Platt based the screenplay on the life of a young girl who was forced into prostitution by her mother, which was recounted in historian Al Rose's 1974 book Storyville, New Orleans: Being an Authentic Illustrated Account of the Notorious Red-Light District, as well as the life of photographer Ernest Bellocq, who photographed various New Orleans prostitutes in the early 20th century.

 Casting

 Following her acclaimed performance as a child prostitute in Taxi Driver (1976), the studio was keen on casting Jodie Foster as Violet.
 However, Malle rejected the idea as he thought the role should be played by a 12-year-old only, and Foster was 14.
 Brooke Shields, a child model who had made her film debut the year before in Alice, Sweet Alice (1976), met with Malle and the film's screenwriter, Polly Platt.
 She described her audition as consisting merely of a conversation with the two, in which they largely asked her questions about her life.
 To ensure that Shields was intellectually able to navigate the material, Malle and Platt also inquired if she was aware of what prostitution was.
 Shields, who had grown up in New York City and observed working prostitutes in Times Square, had been informed by her mother what prostitution entailed.

-Susan Sarandon, who was cast as Violet's mother, commented on Shields's casting in the role: "Brooke lived a life that was very similar [to that of her character]...
-You know...
-The closest thing to a child prostitute would be a child actor-model, in this day and age.
-Brooke was already an incredibly mature kid and I don't think it's any secret that she was... asked to grow up very quickly."
+Susan Sarandon, who was cast as Violet's mother, commented on Shields's casting in the role: "Brooke lived a life that was very similar [to that of her character] ...
+You know ...
+The closest thing to a child prostitute (sexually exploited child) would be a child actor-model, in this day and age.
+Brooke was already an incredibly mature kid and I don't think it's any secret that she was ... asked to grow up very quickly."

 Platt initially planned for the role of E. J. Bellocq to go to Jack Nicholson, but Malle denounced this.
 Instead, he offered the role to Keith Carradine, which Carradine was confused by as he bore no physical similarities to Bellocq.